mrtolkien/mrtolkien.github.io/_posts/2020-08-05-realistic-python-docker-work-flow.md

       target: /app/logs
 ```

-During development, I use a different `.env` file to connect to a local test database.

 ## PyCharm vs VS Code paradigm

 Before moving to the step-by-step, to highlight how nobody agrees on how to use Docker let us look at Docker’s integration in PyCharm and VS Code.